phetsims/collision-lab/doc/implementation-notes.md

 * [ball-to-border-time-of-impact-derivation](https://github.com/phetsims/collision-lab/blob/master/doc/images/ball-to-border-time-of-impact-derivation.pdf)

 The velocity of the Balls are also updated, taking into account the elasticity and input momentums.
 The algorithm for determining output velocities follow the follow the standard rigid-body collision model as described in [Impact Particles](http://web.mst.edu/~reflori/be150/Dyn%20Lecture%20Videos/Impact%20Particles%201/Impact%20Particles%201.pdf).

+The _Inelastic_ screen introduces rotations of Balls around the center of mass.
+This is implemented by taking advantage of the fact that there are only 2 Balls in the _Inelastic_ screen.
+Once the Balls are rotating, the 'InelasticCollisionEngine' hijacks the uniform-motion model and rotates the Balls, with constant angular velocity, around the moving center of mass.
+All 'slipping' collisions are forwarded to the `CollisionEngine`.